melezhik/swat/intro.md

 You may compare this approach with using arbitrary \`*.t' files in an abstract perl test framework.
 IMHO, speaking in language of http requests is more natural then speaking on language of test files when dealing with web application testing.

-Swat http requests aka [swat stories](https://github.com/melezhik/swat#bringing-all-together) - could tested re-used as whole unit.
+Swat http requests aka [swat stories](https://github.com/melezhik/swat#bringing-all-together) - could be executed and|or re-used as whole units.
 Swat support a sequential requests which make it possible to implement complicated test cases.

 Swat tends to be declarative rather than imperative tool.
 One have to define a set of tested routes and then declare expected output, using special [DSL](https://github.com/melezhik/outthentic-dsl).